Hafeez232/Certchain/README.md

 **UPDATE**

-Unfortunately I can't upload the source code since we already sign a disclosed contract.
+Unfortunately I can't upload the source code since we already sign a undisclosed contract.
 But here's the project view.

 # Certchain